-29.3 Naming
+31.3 Naming

 The balance between description and ease of implementation should be balanced such that the code remains self-documenting within a single terminal window.
 If an extremely short variable name is used, its scope must be shorter than $\sim 40$ lines.
 An exception is made for template parameters, which must be in all CAPS.
+Legacy code contains a great variety of hard to read code style, read this section and do not immitate existing code that violates it.

-29.3.1 Namespace names
+31.3.1 Namespace names